 I spent six years in active duty, eventually becoming a captain and commander of a homeland defense site in Shariki, Japan.

-While in the Army, I had started taking online MBA courses, and since I'd always had an entrepreneurial itch, I decided to leave to start a real estate company.
+While in the Army, I started taking online MBA courses, and since I'd always had an entrepreneurial itch, I decided to leave to start a real estate company.

-The Financial About-Face: When I got home from Japan, I hit the ground running — the day after I arrived, I already had appointments to see homes.
+How It Affected My Finances: When I got home from Japan, I hit the ground running — the day after I arrived, I already had appointments to see homes.
 I also went back to school full-time to finish my MBA.

 But I had been naïve about what it would take to get the business going.
-I had underestimated the startup expenses, including home-office overhead and real-estate seminars that cost in the tens of thousands of dollars.
+I underestimated the startup expenses, including home-office overhead and real-estate seminars that cost in the tens of thousands of dollars.